 Funds affiliated with Kelso & Co. (the "Kelso Funds") owned more than 5% of our common stock until May 26, 2011.
 Funds affiliated with Goldman, Sachs & Co. (the "Goldman Sachs Funds") owned more than 5% of our common stock until February 8, 2011.
-Two employees of Goldman Sachs and two employees of Kelso & Co. were directors on our Board until May 2011; the two Goldman Sachs-affiliated directors and one of the Kelso-affiliated directors elected not to seek reelection to our Board at our 2011 annual meeting.
-In addition, the Goldman Sachs Funds and the Kelso Funds owned the managing general partner of the Partnership until April 2011, when the Partnership consummated its initial public offering.
+Two employees of Goldman Sachs and two employees of Kelso & Co. were directors on our Board until May 2011; the two Goldman Sachs-affiliated directors and one of the Kelso-affiliated directors elected not to seek reelection to our Board at our 2011 Annual Meeting.
+In addition, the Goldman Sachs Funds and the Kelso Funds owned the managing general partner of the Partnership until

+April 2011, when the Partnership consummated its initial public offering.
 Two employees of Goldman Sachs and two employees of Kelso served as directors of the general partner of the Partnership until June 1, 2011, when the two Goldman Sachs-affiliated directors and one of the Kelso-affiliated directors resigned from the board of the general partner of the Partnership.

 The Kelso Funds have not owned any of our common stock since May 26, 2011 and the Goldman Sachs Funds have not owned any of our common stock since February 8, 2011.
 The Goldman Sachs Funds and the Kelso Funds have not owned any interest in the Partnership since April 2011.
-There are currently no affiliates of Goldman Sachs on our Board or the board of the general partner of the Partnership.
-There is currently one employee of Kelso on our Board and no employees of Kelso on the board of the general partner of the Partnership.
+There are currently no affiliates of Goldman Sachs or Kelso on our Board or the board of the general partner of the Partnership.